thewatershedcenter/download2bucket/README.md

 # download2bucket
 Containerized utilities for downloading files from a list of urls and moving them to a bucket.  currenlty only support gcloud buckets.
 There are tow utilities at present.
 Images for the containers are hosted on Quay.
+Start scripts are provided fro running the containers, if you would rather use docker or podman, etc... directly look at the start scripts for details.

 ## Usage ##
 After pulling, enter the download2bucket directory